moheldesoqy/E1-e2e-app-development/README.md

 - Extra: Runnable also by building the docker image and running the container from the Dockerfile provided
 - Extra: Added swagger documentation accessible at store/products/swagger

+Note: the portal will be accessible at port 8080, whereas the back-end APIs can be accessed via 8081 at store/products incase of postman API testing

 ## Libraries/technologies used

 1. Node.JS/Nest.JS